Sign in

 How long did T. rex live?

-After reaching its adult size, a T. rex could have lived for another decade.
-Based on growth rings in fossil bones, scientists know that the longest-lived T. rex specimen was 28 when it died and suffered many injuries over its lifetime.
+After reaching adult size, a T. rex could live for about a decade.
+Based on growth rings found in fossil bones, scientists learned that the longest-living T. rex was 28 years old at death and had endured numerous injuries throughout its life.

 How closely is T. rex related to birds?

-Birds are actually a type of dinosaur from the same group as T. rex.
-Both T. rex and birds had hollow bones and air sacs, and some members of the tyrannosaurid family even had feathers.
-Birds first evolved in the Jurassic, as did the earliest tyrannosaurs.
+Birds are actually a subgroup of dinosaurs closely related to T. rex.
+Both T. rex and birds possess hollow bones and air sacs, with some members of the tyrannosaurid family even having feathers.
+Both groups trace their roots back to the Jurassic period.

-Technically, the people of the United States of America own this dinosaur.
-Any fossils found on federal land belong to the U.S. Government.
-That is why the museum is calling this specimen the Nation&#;s T. rex.
-Although the Smithsonian also is a federal institution, the Nation&#;s T. rex is still formally in the care of the U.S. Army Corps of Engineers and will be displayed in D.C. on a 50-year loan.
+Legally, the people of the United States own this dinosaur.
+Fossils discovered on federal land belong to the U.S. Government, hence the name "Nation's T. rex."
+Although the Smithsonian is a federal entity, this specimen remains under the supervision of the U.S. Army Corps of Engineers and is loaned for 50 years for exhibition in D.C.

-In , Montana rancher Kathy Wankel found a fossil peeking out of the ground while hiking near the Fort Peck Reservoir.
-A team of paleontologists from the Museum of the Rockies in Bozeman, Mont., led by paleontologist Jack Horner, excavated the fossil from to .
-It was then transferred to the Museum of the Rockies by the Corps for preparation and housing.
+In 2002, a Montana rancher named Kathy Wankel stumbled upon a fossil while hiking near the Fort Peck Reservoir.
+A team of paleontologists from the Museum of the Rockies, led by renowned paleontologist Jack Horner, excavated the fossil from 2003 to 2004, later transferring it to the Museum of the Rockies for preparation and housing.

-The Nation&#;s T. rex was a young adult when it died, about 18 years of age, and may not have been fully grown.
+The Nation's T. rex was approximately 18 years old at death, indicating it may not have been fully matured.

-It is one of the most complete T. rex specimens ever found, with approximately 85 percent of the skeleton preserved.
+It is one of the most complete T. rex specimens ever discovered, with approximately 85 percent of its skeleton preserved.

-Scientists are not sure if the Nation&#;s T. rex was male or female.
-It is only rarely possible to tell the sex of a dinosaur from its bone tissue.
+Scientists are uncertain whether the Nation's T. rex was male or female, as determining the sex of a dinosaur from bone tissue is rare.

-Where will the Nation&#;s T. rex go in the museum&#;s new dinosaur and fossil hall?
+Where will the Nation's T. rex be displayed in the museum's new dinosaur and fossil hall?

-The Nation&#;s T. rex will be the centerpiece of the new dinosaur and fossil hall, which is scheduled to open in .
+The Nation's T. rex will serve as the centerpiece in the new dinosaur and fossil hall, set to open in 2019.

 The company is the world’s best Mechanical Snake supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.